janis-commerce/client-settings/README.md

 - `includes` To add som custom include in the `UpdateSettingsApi`

+## OpenAPI Specification

+There is a demo of the OpenAPI specification for the `GetSettingsApi` and`UpdateSettingsApi` on [Github](https://github.com/janis-commerce/client-settings/tree/master/docs/schemas/setting).
+To implement them, remember to:

+- Replace `{YOUR-SERVICE}` in the `x-janis-permissions` in both schemas
+- Add this permission to you services permissions declarations
+- Add the `Settings` tag to you OpenAPI base file

 ## Usage

 To fetch the clients settings, you must use the `ClientSettings` class.
 You **must** always set a [session](https://npmjs.org/package/@janiscommerce/api-session) before fetching any setting.